 The research licence is needed for individuals and corporations who wish to possess cannabis and to conduct activities in relation to research involving cannabis.
 Before applying, it’s important to determine if this licence is needed, as the applicant may already be authorized to conduct research activities under the terms of an existing licence (e.g., in-house testing for THC and CBD, formulation, sensory studies/palatability, etc..).

 A cannabis research licence activities may include but is not limited to sensory studies such as registering participants, conducting sensory and palatability studies, and having participants report on touch, smell, taste, colour/viscosity/opacity of cannabis or cannabis products slate for research use.
+The ability for cultivators and processors to test their own products is of immense value, especially when these can be samples prior to the sales of these products through the medical and recreational streams.

 Cannabis Research could apply to any material studied that contains: